briandrum/codes.forchagrin.com/_chapters/chapter-1307-building-permits.md

 effective for one year from the date of its issuance.
 (Ord.
 1955-350.
 Passed 10-10-55.)

-Whenever any board, commission, or official (collectively “Approving Authority”) has been delegated the power to approve plans, issue permits and/or to approve development, construction, reconstruction or renovation of land, buildings or structures within the Village, such Approving Authority may impose conditions,
+Whenever any board, commission, or official (collectively "Approving Authority") has been delegated the power to approve plans, issue permits and/or to approve development, construction, reconstruction or renovation of land, buildings or structures within the Village, such Approving Authority may impose conditions,